HelloCampus/pannellum/readme.md

 `>./build.sh`
 2. new/updated files will be created in the `<root_folder>/build`: pannellum.css, pannellum.htm, pannellum.js
 3. commit and push the `<root_folder>/build` folder back into this repo
-4. reinstall the npm packages in the TGC and Server app and you will have the updated Pannellum
+4. run `> npm update pannellum` in the TGC app and you will have the updated Pannellum
-5. test the updated Pannellum js in the TGC & Server apps.
+5. test the updated Pannellum js in the TGC app.
+6. build TGC for Staging and Production to deploy the updated Pannellum release.

 # Pannellum